yaserananbeh/ASAC/Reading-notes/StructureWebpageswithHTML.md

 # Structure Webpages with HTML
-## Here I will put my notes about the Structure Webpages with HTML topic from Read03
+## Here I will put my notes about the Structure Webpages with HTML topic from Read 03

 ### chapter 18 Process & Design sammary
 Firstly the chapter talk about the important of understand who your target audience